cosmos/sdk-tutorials/tutorials/3-run-node/index.md

 As previously explained, a Cosmos SDK blockchain relies on identified validators to produce blocks.
 Initially there is no validator to generate blocks.
 You are in a catch-22 situation: your initialized and unstarted chain needs a genesis account and a validator for bootstrapping purposes.

-Make your key, also known as an account, have an initial balance in the genesis file.
+You must make your key, also known as an account, have an initial balance in the genesis file.
 For that, you need to know the staking denomination:

 ```sh
 $ grep bond_denom ./private/.simapp/config/genesis.json